reidjohnson/hpipy/docs/source/user_guide/repeat_sales.rst

 * A property identifier column (e.g., "pinx")
 * A transaction identifier column (e.g., "sale_id")

-Here's how to prepare your data:
+You can prepare your data as follows:

 .. code-block:: python